 Trooper, suspect shot in rural southwest Missouri

-MANSFIELD, Mo.
-(AP) – The Missouri State Highway Patrol says a trooper who was shot in southwest Missouri is expected to recover.
+MANSFIELD, Mo. – The Missouri State Highway Patrol says a trooper who was shot in southwest Missouri has been released from the hospital.

 Patrol spokesman Sgt.
 Jeff Kinder says the trooper was shot Wednesday morning on a county road near Mansfield in Wright County.

-The trooper was responding to a call about a suspicious vehicle.
-Kinder says someone in the vehicle got into a gunfight with the trooper and both were hit.
+Crewse was responding to a call about a suspicious vehicle when someone in the vehicle got into a gunfight with him and Mansfield police officers.

-The trooper suffered superficial wounds and was alert and conscious while being taken to a hospital.
-The suspect is hospitalized in Springfield but his condition was not immediately known.
+KYTV reports Kinder said the trooper, 39-year-old Robert Crewse, was grazed in the head by two bullets.
+He was released from the hospital Wednesday afternoon.

-Further details about the shooting are expected to be released Wednesday afternoon.
+Kinder says the suspect was shot several times and was hospitalized in Springfield.
+His identity and condition were not available.